thatsIch/play-with-native-graalvm/README.md

     > javac -version
     javac 11.0.6

-### Native Image
+#### Native Image

-Native Image is not being shipped with GraalVM anymore but requires an installation via GraalVM Updater Tool.
-Since we chose the community edition we can install Native Image via
+Native Image is not being shipped with GraalVM anymore but requires a post installation.
+You can download the Native Image jar from [Github Releases](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/native-image-installable-svm-java11-windows-amd64-20.0.0.jar) and install via

-    > gu install native-image

-alternatively you could download the Native Image jar and install via

     > gu -L install native-image-installable-svm-svmee-java11-windows-amd64-20.0.0.jar

 This will grant access to `native-image.cmd` which can compile Java Byte Code to native code.

-### Visual Studio 2019 Community Edition
+### Visual Studio 2017 Build Tools

 GraalVM requires a compiler for the plattform you want to run the application on.
-For Java 11 you require at least Visual Studio 2017 15.5.5 but it works with the latest [Visual Studio 2019 16.0.0](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2019).
-There are probably ways to install less like the [Visual Studio 2019 Build Tool](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) which installs the necessary `cl.exe`.
+For Java 11 you require at least Visual Studio 2017.
+But since you do not require the whole Visual Studio Editor you can only install the the [Visual Studio 2017 Build Tool](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads) which installs the necessary `cl.exe`.

 After installation you should be able to choose the directory and prime the environment.

-    > cd C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build
+    > cd C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\VC\Auxiliary\Build
     > vcvars64.bat

 ## Compilation